hexagontk/hexagon/hexagon_site/pages/guides.md

 * [HTTP]: describes how to use HTTP routing and HTML templates for Web services.
 * [Client]: documentaion to use the HTTP client module to connect to other services.
 * [Storage]: gives an overview of how to store data using different data stores.
-* [Events]: how to support asynchronous communication with events through message brokers.
+* [Messaging]: how to support asynchronous communication with messages through message brokers.
 * [Templates]: describes how to render pages using template engines like [Pebble] or [kotlinx.html].

 [Building]: /building.html